-The audience of the cover letter is potential employers in all three of your chosen internship areas—not CAPA staff.
+The audience of the statement of interest is potential employers in all three of your chosen internship areas—not CEA CAPA staff.
 While it is fine to share your eventual career aspirations, if your cover letter is specific to only one area, you will be asked to rewrite it so that it is applicable to all of your choices so that you’re not excluding yourself from fantastic, relevant opportunities.

 Remember: do not be afraid to put positive details about your personality you think would relate to the professional setting.
 Only add them if you can demonstrably tie the skills to evidence from previous personal and professional experiences.

-If you have chosen fields where you haven’t worked in before, here is an insight from the Harvard Business Review guide on writing a cover letter:
+If you have chosen fields where you haven’t worked in before, here is an insight from the Harvard Business Review guide:

 ‘Because of the pandemic there is less of an expectation that you’ll be applying for a job that you’ve done before.
 “There are millions of people who are making career changes — voluntarily or involuntarily — and need to pivot and rethink how their skill set relates to a different role or industry,” says Glickman.
 You can use your cover letter to explain the shift you’re making, perhaps from hospitality to marketing, for example.
 Think of it as an opportunity to sell your transferrable skills.’
 As you are a student, you wouldn’t be making a ‘career change’ at this stage but this advice still holds true if you are, for example, a business major and would like to explore the theatre industry for your internship.
 What skills and experiences can you demonstrate in order to justify this leap?

 Do not be afraid to ask for feedback.
-Ask friends and family to read the cover letter.
+Ask friends and family to read the statement of interest.
 Ask them to tell you what you they think can improve and if your strengths as a candidate sufficiently shine through.
 For example, is it too specific or not specific enough?
 Is it effectively and professionally conveying your profile?